yefremov/jsdom/lib/newapi1.md

   - A `beforeParse` option to parallel the current `created` hook.
   - A `dom.loaded` promise that is fulfilled alongside the window's `"load"` event?
 - Fetching configuration, for parity with the current `pool`, `agentOptions`, `strictSSL`, and `proxy` options.
-- Miscellaneous options, such as `userAgent` and `concurrentNodeIterators`.
+- Miscellaneous options, such as `concurrentNodeIterators`.
 - Speculative additional API ideas:
   - `jsdom.fragment(html, options)` which returns a `DocumentFragment` resulting from parsing the HTML.
 (It is essentially equivalent to ``jsdom(`<template>${html}</template>`, options).window.document.body.firstChild.content``.)
   - `jsdom.jQuery(html, options)` which gives you back a `$` function for operating on the resulting DOM, similar to Cheerio.